larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 with the IESG.

-It is anticipated that such disagreements will be exceedingly rare. the moderation team should respect the views of the group management in such cases, and the group management should respect the moderation team's task of upholding an overall IETF-wide uniformity for moderation.
+It is anticipated that such disagreements will be exceedingly rare. the moderator team should respect the views of the group management in such cases, and the group management should respect the moderator team's task of upholding an overall IETF-wide uniformity for moderation.